jvuyvico/Final-Undergraduate-Project/README.md

 # EEE-198

+Alll final files are under the main branch.
+Check for latest versions.

 How to add in Git using Github Desktop

 1. Get initial repository from main.
 Go to main site https://github.com/alcantaraenzoeee/EEE-198 then click code and open with Github Desktop.
 Once mo lang ito gagawin.